Prostitution in the United States: Brothel prostitution

-The prostitution of children in the United States is a serious concern.
-More than 100,000 children are reportedly forced into prostitution in the United States every year.

-In 2007, a scholarly article stated an immigration issue pertaining to the difference between underage females committing this crime as citizens and non-citizens stating, "Furthermore, a 14 year old Chinese girl trafficked into the country for use in prostitution would be viewed as a victim and offered a temporary visa, protection, and support services.
-A 14 year old American girl in Boston arrested for prostitution would be seen as a criminal and may end up in a juvenile facility (Lustig, 2007)."

 Legal status

-Nevada is the only U.S. jurisdiction to allow some legal prostitution.
-Currently eight of Nevada's seventeen counties have active brothels (all being rural counties); as of February 2018, there are 21 brothels in Nevada.
-Prostitution outside the licensed brothels is illegal throughout Nevada.
-Prostitution is illegal in the major metropolitan areas of Las Vegas, Reno, and Carson City, where most of the population lives; more than 90% of Nevada citizens live in a county where prostitution is illegal.
+Nevada is the only state that allows legal prostitution in the form of regulated brothels, the terms of which are stipulated in the Nevada Revised Statutes.
+Prostitution outside these licensed brothels is illegal throughout Nevada.
+Prostitution is illegal in the major metropolitan areas of Las Vegas, Reno, and Carson City, where most of the population lives; more than 90% of Nevada citizens live in a county in which prostitution is illegal.
+As of 2023, there were 19 licensed brothels in Nevada.
+Of the ten Nevada counties that theoretically allow brothel prostitution, only six (Elko, Lyon, Nye, White Pine, Lander, Storey) contain active licensed brothels; the remaining four (Churchill, Esmeralda, Humboldt, and Mineral) have none.

+In addition, it is decriminalized to sell sex but illegal to buy sex in Maine.

 Prostitution in Rhode Island was outlawed in 2009.
 On November 3, governor Donald Carcieri signed into law a bill which makes the buying and selling of sexual services a crime.

-Prostitution was legal in Rhode Island between 1980 and 2009 because there was no specific statute to define the act and outlaw it, although associated activities such as street solicitation, running a brothel and pimping were illegal.
+Prostitution had been legal in Rhode Island between 1980 and 2009 because there was no specific statute to define the act and outlaw it, although associated activities such as street solicitation, running a brothel, and pimping were illegal.

 Louisiana is the only state where convicted prostitutes are required to register as sex offenders.
 The State's crime against nature by solicitation law is used when a person is accused of engaging in oral or anal sex in exchange for money.
 Only prostitutes prosecuted under this law are required to be registered.
 This has led to a lawsuit filed by the Center for Constitutional Rights.